 The next question you need to ask yourself as an investor is, what value does Bitcoin provide?
 It is an open source style currency that just about anyone can make, and trust me there are hundreds if not thousands of bitcoin alternatives out there.
 Many of these alternatives actually use more advanced protocols and function better than the original Bitcoin.
 Meaning that bitcoin doesn’t really provide any value alone other than being the first to market.
 Yes, you can purchase bitcoins at ATM’s all over the country at a 20% premium and some retailers have begun accepting them as a cash alternative, but that number isn’t really big enough to warrant this valuation.

 So why are people buying Bitcoin?
 Why have I bought into bitcoin?
 It’s because we aren’t investing in the currency, but rather the idea of a decentralized peer-to-peer economy.
 This idea will never really come to fruition because of the sheer size of the world economy, but it’s nice to entertain among small groups of enthusiasts.
 Bitcoin’s price is also incredibly news driven.
-As more media picks up on the bitcoin story, whether it’s to simply describe the currency or talk about its virtues, the price begins to quickly move upward.
-These spurts of news tend to be short lived, and, as the media moves onto different stories, the retail market for bitcoin tends to fall away leaving a fairly small group of enthusiasts who continue to buy and hold the coin.
+As more media picks up on the bitcoin story, whether it’s to simply describe the currency or talk about its virtues.
+If you take a look at DC Forecasts for latest BTC news you can see that the price begins to quickly move upward and these spurts of news tend to be short lived, and, as the media moves onto different stories, the retail market for bitcoin tends to fall away leaving a fairly small group of enthusiasts who continue to buy and hold the coin.

 This rally is a bit different because the Winklevoss twins are currently proposing building a bitcoin ETF to be traded on the tried and true security’s markets.
 This ETF will be going before the approval board next month to make their case which has resulted in extended news coverage and added speculation around the coin – pushing the price higher.
 Now, in the event that this ETF is approved there will be a legitimate value added to Bitcoin, and the price is likely to climb even further.
 In that same breathe it may push people, specifically enthusiasts, away from the coin much like it did when New York released the Bitcoin license during the last major rally, effectively killing the innovation in the space and pushing the price back down to “normal” levels.